xiaoyang-sde/knowledge-base/docs/javascript-tutorial/01-the-javascript-language/06-advanced-working-with-functions.md

 When a function is created using new Function, its `[[Environment]]` is set to reference not the current Lexical Environment, but the global one.

-If `new Function` had access to outer variables, it would have problems with minifiers because outer varaibles are renamed into shorter ones.
+If `new Function` had access to outer variables, it would have problems with minifiers because outer variables are renamed into shorter ones.

 ## 6.8 Scheduling: setTimeout and setInterval